 If the vehicle in the lowest valid gear does not achieve the maximum engine speed nBB_ASEP below 70 km/h, the vehicle speed limit is increase the vehicle speed in that gear to reach the maximum engine speed nBB_ASEP, but not beyond 80 km/h.

 For any other gear, the maximum vehicle speed is 70 km/h.

 For vehicles tested in non-locked transmission conditions, the maximum vehicle speed is 80 km/h.

 Gears κ ≤ gear i as determined in Annex 3

+transmission conditions: